 This effort will allow the client to understand the security status of the device not only at a logical level, but also from the perspective of an attacker with physical access.

 Hardware Hacking Security Audits Benefits

-The benefits of the execution of these tests include but are not limited to:
+The benefits of the execution of Reverse Engineering services include but are not limited to:

 - Knowledge of the degree of the device exposure with precision, for example, available physical ports, communication types, exposure in networks, amongst others.

 - Study of the possible security vulnerabilities at the physical and logical level.

 - Analysis of the implications of these security flaws for the specific device type.

 - Limit the impact that product security issues may have on the supply chain.

 In hardware hacking security audits, the attack surface exposed by the device is analyzed.
 This includes the study of the device architecture, as well as the identification of any components or functional blocks that serve to exchange information with other devices.
 It's common for the device itself to communicate with other devices or via the Internet, in which case these communications can also be analyzed.